dysartcoal/ProjectDataLake/README.md

 # Udacity DEND - Project 4: Spark Data Lake

 ## Background
-Sparkify want to be able to query their user data to get more information on the songs that are being played.
+The background to this project is a ficititious music streaming company that want to be able to query their user data to get more information on the songs that are being played.
 By combining the logs (which capture the user and their song play events) with the song database an analytics platform for song play analysis can be implemented.

-This etl workflow reads source song and log data from S3, processes the data into fact and dimension tables using Spark on the AWS EMR platform then writes the 5 output tables to S3 in parquet format which can then be used as the basis for analysis of the song play data.
+This ETL workflow reads source song and log data from S3, processes the data into fact and dimension tables using Spark on the AWS EMR platform then writes the 5 output tables to S3 in parquet format which can then be used as the basis for analysis of the song play data.

 ## Overall Workflow